quirozfm/Air-Toxin-Cancer-vs-Demographics-Analysis/README.md

 ### Linear Regression

-The linear regression section presents the estimates of the coefficients from our linear regression model and their p-values.
-It shows how much each predictor variable is estimated to affect the dependent variable (tot_can), holding all other predictors constant.
+    The linear regression section presents the estimates of the coefficients from our linear regression model and their p-values.It shows how much each predictor variable is estimated to affect the dependent variable (tot_can), holding all other predictors constant.

 The coefficient for 'MINORPCT' is 16.627, meaning that for each unit increase in the percentage of minority population, the total cancer incidence is expected to increase by approximately 16.627, assuming all other variables stay constant.
 Also, the model's Mean Squared Error (MSE) is presented, which quantifies the average squared difference between the actual and predicted values - a measure of model performance.

 Model MSE: 31.8514653229928